vishvAsa/kalpAntaram/kANe/v1p1/36_the_nAradasmRti.md

 481

-sambitā; for example, on Stripuísayoga verse 111 he quotes Manu X. 19 as Bhāryavi-samhitā and on Manu VIII.
+sambitā; for example, on Stripuīsayoga verse 111 he quotes Manu X. 19 as Bhāryavi-samhitā and on Manu VIII.
 274 as Bhrgusamhitā on Vāguandapārusya' v.
 20. He quotes Vālmiki and Vyāsa on Rnādāna' 628 verse 32.
 He quotes a Sārdūlavikridita verse on krodha' (anger) and a verse on unmāda'(delirium, or madness ) due to five causes on Dattāpradānika 8-10.
 Ou Rnülāna verse 31 he quotes an āryā on the importance of Ganita.
 On 'Rņādāna verge 72 Bhavasvāmin quotes a verse of Vararuci explaining the meaning of the words 'poganda, kuņi' and ' pangu '.527

 As in Bhavasvīmin's day various readings had already arisen in the Nāradasmrti and as he refers several times to the explanations of previous commentators, Bhavasvāmin would have to be placed (conjecturally ) some centuries after Nārada i. e. between 700 and 1000 A. D.